 Change Your Air Filter Regularly

-There are a couple rules of thumb to follow when determining how often you should replace your air filter.
+There are a couple of rules of thumb to follow when determining how often you should replace your air filter.

 If the home is occupied year-round, you shouldn’t wait more than 90 days to replace it.
 You have more flexibility with vacation homes, which may only need to get their filters replaced once every six months.